I could not have foreseen the urgent nature of the talk I gave 2 weeks ago.

 Photo: Floating yellow flower on pond, The Crosby Arboretum, Picayune, Mississippi, by ©Carole Dupre.
 All rights reserved.

 As founder of HerNature®, Carole Dupre’ guides women in landing jobs and launching businesses that honor their true nature.
-She is a career and business branding coach and a certified personal brand strategist, resume writer and digital marketer.
+She is an ICF-certified career coach and a personal brand strategist, resume writer and digital marketer who helps you build your brand online.